Cannabis FAQ · New York City

 The honest cannabis FAQ for NYC.

-Plain-language answers to the questions our budtenders hear daily, legality, purchasing, dosing, terpenes, tourism, and the difference between licensed and unlicensed dispensaries.
+Plain-language answers to common questions about cannabis in New York: legality, purchasing, dosing, terpenes, visiting from out of town, and the difference between licensed and unlicensed dispensaries.

 Questions, answered